 Research institutions

-The BioRegion has 91 research institutions, including 40 research centers, 20 university hospitals, 12 universities, 14 science and technology parks, 3 large research facilities (Barcelona Supercomputing Center, National Center for Genomic Analysis and Alba Synchrotron) and 2 technology centers.
+The BioRegion has 93 research institutions, including 41 research centers, 21 university hospitals, 12 universities, 14 science and technology parks, three major research infrastructures (the Barcelona Supercomputing Center, the National Center for Genome Analysis and the Alba Synchrotron) and two technology centers.

-By scientific production and competitive EU funds secured, Catalonia is ranked near the top in Europe, similar to countries like Switzerland, Denmark and the Netherlands.
+For scientific production and the attraction of competitive EU funds, Catalonia is in the top positions in Europe, close to countries such as Switzerland, Denmark, Sweden and the Netherlands.

 Research Centers of Catalonia (CERCA)